apache/commons-rdf/src/site/markdown/userguide.md

 e.g. by parsing a Turtle file or connecting to a storage backend.

 ### Adding triples

-_Note: Some `Graph` implementations are immutable, in which case the below may throw an `UnsupportedOperationException`_.

 Any [Triple](apidocs/org/apache/commons/rdf/api/Triple.html) can be added to the graph using the